lexicalunit/dotfiles/bin/README.md

   Download Options:
     -r, --limit-rate RATE            Maximum download rate in bytes per second (e.g. 50K or 4.2M) -R, --retries RETRIES            Number of retries (default is 10), or "infinite".
-    --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH and hlsnative only)
-    --skip-unavailable-fragments     Skip unavailable fragments (DASH and hlsnative only) --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024) --no-resize-buffer               Do not automatically adjust the buffer size.
+    --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH only) --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024) --no-resize-buffer               Do not automatically adjust the buffer size.
 By default, the buffer size is automatically resized from an initial value of SIZE.
-    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             Set file xattribute ytdl.filesize with expected file size (experimental) --hls-prefer-native              Use the native HLS downloader instead of ffmpeg --hls-prefer-ffmpeg              Use ffmpeg instead of the native HLS downloader --hls-use-mpegts                 Use the mpegts container for HLS videos, allowing to play the video while
+    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             Set file xattribute ytdl.filesize with expected filesize (experimental) --hls-prefer-native              Use the native HLS downloader instead of ffmpeg --hls-prefer-ffmpeg              Use ffmpeg instead of the native HLS downloader --hls-use-mpegts                 Use the mpegts container for HLS videos, allowing to play the video while